-When making your claim and asking for the courtesy car, it’s important to provide all relevant details so your insurance provider can supply the best car as possible for your needs under the limitations of your cover.
+When you claim and ask for a courtesy car, provide all the relevant details about your requirements so your provider can try to supply the best car possible within your cover's limitations.

 If you have more questions, read our guide to everything you need to know about getting a courtesy car.